vinceskahan/v5wiki/OpenWrt.md

 * Figure out (ideally through checking on your internet router) what ip adress the MT300N got assigned in your local network and try to access it through your web browser
 * If the above worked, then open a SSH session to the MT300N
 * Plug in your USB hub into the USB port of the MT300N and plug in the usb drive into the USB hub
-* Extend the storage capacity on the MT300 to allow python installation and to run weewx by following the [Extroot description on OpenWrt.com](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration]
+* Extend the storage capacity on the MT300 to allow python installation and to run weewx by following the [Extroot description on OpenWrt.com](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration)
-* Now you should have sufficient capacity for the installation of python, weewx and for operating weewx
+* Now you should have sufficient storage capacity for the installation of python, weewx and for operating weewx

 ## Installation of Python and required modules